-Anesthesia is the art of keeping the patient comfortable during the often several surgeries and multiple dressing changes that need to take place as part of the healing process.
+Anesthesia is the art of keeping the patient comfortable during the often several surgeries and multiple dressing changes that need to occur as part of the healing process.

 The treatment of burn patients requires a multidisciplinary team of surgeons, nutritionists, internists, respiratory therapy providers, nurses, rehabilitation providers, and anesthesiologists.
 The anesthesiologists and anesthetists become the experts in gaining vascular access, airway management, lung care, and support of the body through fluid and electrolyte management, along with their primary expertise in alleviating pain and altering consciousness during surgery.What Medical Teams Look Out For When Deciding Anesthesia For Burn Patients

-There are a number of challenges the anesthesia team faces when dealing with a burn patient around surgery.
+There are several challenges the anesthesia team faces when dealing with a burn patient around surgery.
 Some of these include:

 - Lung problems/insufficiency